-Check and limit data roaming in the UK.
-Find alternatives and avoid unnecesary roaming charges after Brexit.
+Check and limit data roaming abroad.
+Find alternatives and avoid unnecessary roaming charges when you travel.

 Planning a trip abroad?
 It’s good to be prepared, so you can stay connected without incurring unexpected data roaming charges.

 Phone roaming is when you’re using your cell phone in another country.
 It applies to making phone calls, sending texts, but also using mobile data.
 Data roaming is the focus of this article.
 For more information on roaming in general, check out our guide on roaming outside the USA.